ArthTechnologies/quartz/README.md

 [![Get at Docker Hub](https://img.shields.io/badge/Docker-2CA5E0?style=for-the-badge&logo=docker&logoColor=white)](https://hub.docker.com/r/arthmc/quartz)

+# Arth Panel Beta 1.5
+This version was released on Aug 14, 2024.
+Please see the `next` branch for development on the next version

 ### Warnings:

 - Arth Panel is in beta and should not be used in production yet.